PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/install.md

 ## Build and Install

-Move to the unarchived directory.
-I usually read any README or INSTALL files, but I've already read them for you, so you can skip that step.
+Move to the unarchived directory and read the README and INSTALL files:

 ```
 % cd postgresql-14.1/
 % less README INSTALL
 ```

-Following the directions for Unix-compatible platforms, first run `./configure`, which will display many messages and warnings:
+Following the directions for Unix-compatible platforms, first run `./configure`:

 ```
 % ./configure
 ```

-Then run `make`, which compiles the source files into binaries:
+As long as there are no fatal errors, don't worry about warnings or other information you don't understand.

+Next, run `make` to build the software from the source files:

 ```
 % make